Key takeaways:

 During one of your dry runs, you could have talent record a quick promo or two.
 Share these short videos with your audiences to generate hype and entice registrations ahead of your event.
 If you’re creating recorded content (i.e., not a virtual event), you can still create snackable video clips to capture users’ attention on social media and drive them to the full-length video.

-If schedules don’t work out to meet ahead of the call, thought leaders can easily record on their own.
+If schedules don’t work out for meeting ahead of the call, thought leaders can easily record on their own.
 With Socialive’s Recording Booth, the production team can leave a script with the thought leader and have them record a promo on their schedule.

 Use intuitive tech